Bilal-2099/Youtube_Downloader/ReadMe.md

-# YouTube Downloader
+# YouTube Downloader (GUI Version)

-A simple Python-based YouTube video and audio downloader with playlist support.
+A Python-based YouTube video and audio downloader with playlist support and a simple graphical interface using Tkinter.
-This project allows you to download single videos or entire playlists from YouTube in either **video (MP4)** or **audio (MP3)** format.
+This project allows you to download single videos or entire playlists from YouTube in **video (MP4)** or **audio (MP3)** format, with a live progress bar and display of the currently downloading video.

-It also includes support for bundled **FFmpeg**, so it can work on Windows systems without FFmpeg installed globally.
+Bundled **FFmpeg** ensures the app works without requiring a separate installation.

 ---